 Photo Storage Planning Calculator

-Average photo size depends mostly on resolution, format, and compression.
+The photo storage calculator is only as good as the average file size you feed it, so the format and camera settings you use matter more than the size of any one image.
 A small social-media JPEG may be under 3 MB.
 A phone photo saved in HEIC or JPEG might land around 2 MB to 8 MB depending on lighting and detail.
 A high-quality JPEG from a dedicated camera may be closer to 8 MB to 15 MB.
 RAW files often range from about 20 MB to well over 50 MB, and some high-resolution cameras produce even larger files.
 The point is not to memorize one number.
 The point is to estimate the average that matches your own gear and shooting habits.

 If you are unsure of your average file size, open a recent folder of images and inspect several representative files rather than just one.
 A single photo can be misleading.
 Look at a small sample from the type of work you actually store: everyday phone photos, client work, wildlife bursts, or edited exports.
 If your library includes a mix of formats, either run the calculator several times or calculate a weighted average.
 For example, if half of your images are 8 MB JPEGs and half are 40 MB RAW files, the combined average is much higher than either number alone suggests.

-The first input is the number of photos.
-This can be the size of your current library, the number of photos from a specific project, or an estimate for future growth over a month, season, or year.
+The first input is the number of photos, which can be the size of your current library, the number from a specific project, or the amount you expect to add over a month, season, or year.
 If you are planning long term, it often helps to think in scenarios.
 You might estimate your current archive, then run a second calculation for the next year of shooting.
 That comparison is valuable because storage devices rarely fail on a schedule, but they do fill gradually.
 Seeing today and next year side by side makes upgrade timing much easier.

-The core idea is straightforward.
+The photo storage formula is simple enough to check by hand, but the calculator saves you from repeating the same arithmetic every time you compare library sizes.
 The total storage in megabytes equals the number of photos multiplied by the average file size .
 The calculator performs that multiplication first:

 Formula: S = N × F